PipeKnight/hse-devops-course/task1/README.md

 vagrant up
 ```

-from within the vagrant-apache-flask-templateproject directory.
+from within the vagrant-apache-flask-minimal directory.
 This step can take a some time the first time you run the software.
 The installation script will provide feedback in the console as it installs each package.
 Once the virtual machine has been provisioned, open a web browser on your host and navigate to:

 ```shell
 127.0.0.1:8080
 ```

-to see the templateproject app running.
+to see the minimal app running.

 ## Terminating the service and virtual machine